UPDATED! Summer in NYC is still on! And here’s how you can experience it.

-The Met recently announced that it plans to open at the end of August (and I suspect MOMA, Guggenheim, etc will likely follow suit) but some of NYC’s most famous galleries are open now.
+The Metropolitan Museum of Art and MOMA recently announced that they plan to open at the end of August and some of NYC’s most famous galleries are open now.
 David Zwirner, Ksmin Gallery and Lehmann Maupin to name a few.

 While cities outside of NYC are restricting beach access to residents only, NYC beaches are open for all to enjoy.
 Our favorites are Rockaway Beach, Coney Island and Fort Tilden.